 It can be so easy for people to overlook one of the key pieces of information you requested, simply because the email was too long or had too many different topics to cover.
 Or, perhaps they needed more time to review the other topics, but now they think the email is taken care of, and you never hear from them again?

 If you need several different things from someone, don’t send one email with a list of items or questions.
 Instead, send a separate email for each request.
 Or at the least, send separate emails for each topic.
-This allows you – and the recipient – to deal with an each separately and leaves less room for overlooking something.
+This allows you – and the recipient – to deal with each separately and leaves less of a chance to overlook something.

 I’d encourage you and your assistant to consider applying the above tips to your inbox management system to see how it goes.
 Good luck and please comment below to let me know how these tips help, and share your tips and tricks of the trade with me!